0x31337/morphine/README.md

 ---

-## 📄 License
+## License

-Morphine is released under the **MIT License** — free for personal, commercial, and academic use.
+Morphine is open-source under the **MIT License**.

 ---

-## 🤝 Contributing

-Morphine is young, growing, and open to contributors.
-If you’re passionate about backend architecture, security, or CLI tools, we’d love to hear from you.

----

-> “Morphine is not just a framework — it's an approach to backend clarity, control, and composability.”
+## A Note from the Author

+Morphine is a framework that prioritizes discipline over abstraction.
+It was designed to encourage clarity, modularity, and responsibility in backend PHP development — and to scale well from small tools to large, maintainable systems.